expln/metamath-lamp/docs/guide.md

 with the name "&ampC1".
 This field is helpful when proofs get long, because it will show you in one place what variables are still not handled.

-We need to replace each work varisable with an expression of the correct type that will help us prove our goal.
+We need to replace each work variable with an expression of the correct type that will help us prove our goal.
 What should we do in this case?
 Well, the goal is going to involve the tangent of `A`, so we know